 But God is the strength of my heart and my portion forever.

 For, behold, those who are far from You will perish;

 You have destroyed all those who are unfaithful to You.

 But as for me, the nearness of God is my good;

 I have made the Lord God my refuge,

 That I may tell of all Your works.

 Declaration is a great way to start our day off right!
 Here are some psalms to declare for helping you to establish Truth in your mind before the day begins.

 18. Psalm 5

-I love this psalm!
+I love this psalm of thanksgiving!
 It encourages us to order our prayers to God in the morning, then eagerly watch to see how He will reply.
 This is a prayer of great faith.